 Joan's parents want her to marry young Travis, but Joan has no interest in him.
 So on New Years Eve, she goes out to a club where she meets Bob.
 Things click and she rents an apartment in the city so that she can date Bob and he will not know that she is RICH.
 He works for the Peerless Window Cleaners, but hopes to soon have his own window cleaning company.
 The problems between Bob and Joan start when he see's Joan getting a check from an older man and also finds that she does not stay in her apartment after he drops her off.
 Written by

 You know, I'm pretty goodabout that cheating business myself!
 And all that junk I fed you about being in love with ya was just a lot of conversation!
 Give me a buzzz if you want some windows washed!
 I'm goin' into business!
 You know, you may not look so bad from the outside!

 Quite unusually for this era, there's a short pre-credit sequence: a complete refrain of the title song is sung before the main title card is shown.
 The First National logo zooms toward us out of clouds (just as the WB logo more familiarly does) then Dick Powell is superimposed over the same clouds singing "Happiness Ahead" directly to us.
 See more

-Danced by a group at the restaurant See more
+Sung by patrons at the New Year's Party in the Chinese restaurant See more